gnuarmeclipse/gnuarmeclipse.github.io-source/_posts/web/2015-09-14-web-new-look.md

 ---
 layout: post

-title: The GNU ARM Eclipse project has a new home and a new look
+title: The GNU ARM Eclipse project has a new home and a new look (GitHub)

 author: Liviu Ionescu